DCR-Studio/BCL-Launcher/docs/README_ENG.md

 ```

 ---
+## 🌟 Acknowledgements

+Thanks to the following developers for their contributions to this project:

+[Stelle0427](https://github.com/Stelle0427) - Provided critical support for MSLogin and led the development of BCL

+[TNTyep520](https://github.com/TNTyep520) - Contributed code improvements and optimizations

+[GoldenHoe](https://github.com/GoldenHoe) - Provided part of the core code and authored most of the documentation

+Project icon provided by [App Icon Forge[↗]](https://zhangyu1818.github.io/appicon-forge/)
 ## 📜 Copyright & Open Source License

 BCL Launcher is developed by **DCR Studio**, ©2025 DCR Studio.
 All rights reserved.